genevievecurry/wordle/content/730/index.md

   }
 ---

 This puzzle was a little rough on me.
-I share my "censored" wordle solutions with a group of friends on Discord, and one of them wrote "This one made me feel like I went on a short walk that was twisty and turny but I got a treat at the end."
+I share my "censored" wordle solutions with a group of friends on Discord, and one of them wrote about her puzzle solving experience: "This one made me feel like I went on a short walk that was twisty and turny but I got a treat at the end."

 That experience sounded really nice as I flipped back to my unsolved puzzle, which felt more like moving a couch upstairs to a fifth-floor walk up.